golang/build/env/windows/README.md

 Windows images are built by creating and configuring VMs in GCP then capturing the image to the GCP Project.

-The provisioning happens in two stages:
-  - [sysprep.ps1](./sysprep.ps1): Downloads and unpacks dependencies, disabled unneeded Windows features (eg UAC)
-  - [startup.ps1](./startup.ps1): Creates and configures user for unattended login to launch the buildlet

 ## Prerequisite: Access internal network

 The scripts assume the internal GCP network is accessible.
 To do this, create a linux VM in the project and SSH into the machine or use a VPN like [sshuttle](https://github.com/apenwarr/sshuttle).